Replication, change tracking, & change data capture - Always On availability groups

 Harvesting Changes for Change Data Capture With Replication

 If both CDC and replication are enabled for a database, the log reader handles the population of the CDC change tables.
-In this case, the techniques used by replication to leverage Always On availability groups will ensure that changes continue to be harvested from the log and deposited in CDC change tables after failover.
-Nothing additional needs to be done for CDC in this configuration to ensure that the change tables are populated.
+In this case, the techniques used by replication to use Always On availability groups will ensure that changes continue to be harvested from the log and deposited in CDC change tables after failover.
+Nothing more needs to be done for CDC in this configuration to ensure that the change tables are populated.

 Change Data Capture Cleanup